LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 - Homes.
 Obviously, there is a great deal of variety in terms of what

-students have in the way of technology at home.
+students and teachers have in the way of technology at home.
 If you intend to assign

 technology-based homework, it is useful to know exactly what sort of

 - Cafes and similar locales.
 In some settings the only access some